google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 ## File properties

-I've unpealed the onion.
+I've unpeeled the onion.
 Yet if you compare what I've done to the list of stated goals you'll see that I'm not quite done.
 Anong the remaining items are bitrate and resolution.
 These properties correlate to the amount of data in a media file.
-It probably goes without saying, but I'm going to say it anyway, that you can always lower bitrate and resolution, but you can't increase them.
-(Well, technically you could, but the quality would be bad.
-Don't do it.)
+It probably goes without saying, but I'm going to say it anyway, that you can always lower bitrate and resolution, but increasing them is a problem.
+Without special software an algorithms quality is going to take a hit.

 The first to changing bitrate and resultion is to [display the file characteristics](/web/fundamentals/media/manipulating/cheatsheet#display_characteristics)